10 of the Best Brunch Destinations in London’s West End

 But for those who like their brunch to last for as long as possible, Balthazar’s Brunch menu is available on the weekend from 10am until 4pm and offers a Balthazar twist on your favourite brunch dishes; try the Scrambled Eggs and Cornish Crab or Balthazar Steak and Egg

-Located on Henrietta Street, Henrietta is one of Covent Garden’s best kept secrets.
+Located on Henrietta Street, Henrietta Bistro is one of Covent Garden’s best kept secrets.

-The intimate 18-room hotel opened its doors in 2017 and the restaurant, run by Michelin- star chef Ollie Dabbous, features a modest menu with seasonal ingredients, with a subtle nod to France.
+The intimate 18-room hotel opened its doors in 2017 and the newly refurbished restaurant, now run by head chef Sylvain Roucayrol, features a modest menu with seasonal ingredients, with a subtle nod to Southwest France.

 During the week, you’ll find smoked salmon, a full English, and coconut porridge on the Breakfast Menu accompanied by a range of cold pressed juices, teas and coffees.